Oliver Stuenkel

+Oliver Stuenkel is a German-Brazilian political scientist, writer and associate professor at Fundação Getulio Vargas' School of International Relations in São Paulo, Brazil.

+Education

+Stuenkel earned his undergraduate degree from the University of Valencia and holds a master's in Public Policy from Harvard University.
+He obtained his PhD at the University of Duisburg-Essen.

+Career

-Oliver Stuenkel is a German-Brazilian political scientist, writer and Associate Professor at FGV's School of International Relations in São Paulo, Brazil.
-In addition to several books written on emerging powers and global politics — such as BRICS and the Future of Global Order (2015) and Post-Western World (2016), he is a columnist for EL PAÍS and Americas Quarterly and a frequent commentator in the national and international media on topics related to Brazilian politics and foreign policy, US-China relations and political risk.
-His articles have appeared in the New York Times, the Financial Times, the Global Times, among others.
-Besides that, he is a non-resident scholar at the Carnegie Endowment for International Peace in Washington DC, a non-resident fellow at the German think-tank Global Public Policy Institute (GPPi), based in Berlin.
-He has earned his undergraduate degree from the University of Valencia, and he also holds a master's in Public Policy from Harvard University.
-He has obtained his PhD at the University of Duisburg-Essen.
+Stuenkel has written books on emerging powers and global politics, and has commentated in the media on topics related to Brazilian politics and foreign policy, US-China relations and political risk.
+His articles have appeared in The New York Times, the Financial Times, and the Global Times.
+He is a non-resident scholar at the Carnegie Endowment for International Peace in Washington, D.C., a non-resident fellow at the German think-tank Global Public Policy Institute (GPPi), based in Berlin.